Non-Surgical Treatments for Herniated Discs

 Non-surgical treatments are usually the first line of defence.
 They are safe, effective, and less invasive.
 Here are the most common types:

-One of the most recommended treatments, physical therapy helps strengthen the muscles around the spine, improve flexibility, and reduce pressure on the disc.
+It is one of the most recommended treatments for Disc Prolapse.
+Physical therapy helps strengthen the muscles around the spine, improve flexibility, and reduce pressure on the disc.
 It works best in early disc prolapse.

-These help manage symptoms, especially during the initial flare-up.
+These help manage symptoms of disc prolapse, especially during the initial flare-up.

-A mixture of local anaesthetics and corticosteroids is injected near the affected nerve to reduce inflammation and provide temporary relief.
+Epidural Injections are a mixture of local anaesthetics and corticosteroids, injected near the affected nerve to reduce inflammation and provide temporary relief from the pain of disc prolapse.
 This is especially helpful for leg pain or sciatica.

-Intradiscal treatment, such as intradiscal ozone therapy, local anaesthetics, or platelet-rich plasma injected into the dis,c serves as an excellent treatment.
-It acts by reducing the disc size from inside and repairing the torn disc, thereby decreasing inflammation in the surrounding nerves.
+Intradiscal treatment, such as intradiscal ozone therapy, local anaesthetics, or platelet-rich plasma injected into the disc.
+It serves as an excellent treatment for a slipped disc.
+It acts by reducing the disc size from inside and repairing the herniated disc, thereby decreasing inflammation in the surrounding nerves.

 In long-standing disc-related issues, small nerves around the joints of adjacent vertebrae get inflamed and cause back pain in addition to disc-mediated pain.
 Radiofrequency ablation of these nerves helps to reduce inflammation around the joints and the major spinal nerves exiting close to them, and reduce sciatica-like symptoms, in addition to relief from back pain.